 My Grandmother's Basic Pancake Recipe

-Your basic pancake, flapjack, griddle cake….whatever you choose to call them, are an American breakfast favorite.
+Your basic pancake, flapjack, griddle cake....whatever you choose to call them, are an American breakfast favorite.
+Yes, I know that the mix comes in a box, along with a list of preservatives and other chemicals.
+Making your own from my basic pancake recipe will add about 15 minutes on to your busy day.
+But they are going yo be healthier and they will superior in quality.
 Everyone has their favorite childhood memory of those luscious little cakey disks smothered in maple syrup.
 Such a popular breakfast food and yet most Americans make them from premixed ingredients in a cardboard box.
-Trust me on this- no matter how domestic the little lady on the box looks her mix is no match for my basic pancake recipe handed down to me by my Nana.
-This pancake recipe might not be quite as quick but its flavor is unrivaled.
-These are the fluffiest, tenderest pancakes you will ever sink your teeth into.
+Trust me on this- no matter how domestic the little lady on the box looks her mix is no match for this basic pancake recipe handed down to me by my Nana.

 Variations on the Basic Fluffy Pancake Theme